Sweet and spicy mango salsa is the perfect go-to for summer's grilled chicken and fish recipes. Get ready to give your taste buds a refreshing kick.

 Grilled Meat: My favorite way to eat mango salsa is with grilled chicken or fish.

 With Crispy Tortilla Chips: Of course, you can always eat it with tortilla chips.
-Perfect for margarita night.
+Perfect for margarita night!
+For a light but decadent dessert, try it with homemade cinnamon chips!

-Mango salsa should keep in the fridge for a few days and up to a week.
+Mango salsa should keep in the fridge for a few days, up to a week.
 Keep it in an airtight container.

 A lot of times, mangoes in the mainland grocery stores aren't ripe yet.
 The best way to ripen them is to put them in a paper bag on the counter.
 The fruit releases a gas compound that encourages the fruit to ripen.